Collections

 • Also included are swimwear, lingerie, outerwear, and knitwear.

-Texitle image of animals prancingThe Textile Collection consists of more than 30,000 textiles dating from the fifth century to the present, and includes the work of artists and designers such as Junichi Arai, Salvador Dali, Raoul Dufy, and William Morris.
+Texitle image of animals prancingThe Textile Collection consists of around 10,000 textiles dating from the fifth century to the present, and includes the work of artists and designers such as Junichi Arai, Salvador Dali, Raoul Dufy, and William Morris.

 • The textile collection includes apparel and home furnishing fabrics, embroideries, and shawls.